jigth/hybrid-api/README.md

 * It is in already a significant effort IMO to keep the architecture clean and make an API that supports both REST and GraphQL endpoints with their logic so I didn't use a real database initially.

-* GraphQL Express was used instead of ApolloGraphQL because setting up an Hybrid RESTful+GraphQL API is simpler and I don't use subscriptions for now (GraphQL's real time data).
+* GraphQL Yoga was used instead of ApolloGraphQL because setting up an Hybrid RESTful+GraphQL API is simpler and I don't use subscriptions for now (GraphQL's real time data).

 ## How to run